Generation of homogeneous granular packings: Contact dynamics method with coupling to an external pressure bath: The equations of motion at constant external pressure

 In order to overcome this problem, but at the same time keep the advantageous periodic boundaries, Andersen \cite{Andersen80} proposed a method for molecular dynamics simulations.
 Here, we recall his method briefly as its basic ideas will be used later on in this paper.

-According to the Andersen method the boundaries are still periodically connected in all directions and no walls are present, but the volume of the system is a dynamical variable which evolves in time due to interaction with an external pressure bath.
+According to the Andersen method the boundaries are still periodically connected in all directions and no walls are present, but the volume of the system is a dynamical variable which evolves in time driven by constant external pressure.
 When a system of $N$ atoms is compressed or expanded it is done in an isotropic and homogeneous way: The distances between the atoms are rescaled by the same factor regardless of the relative or absolute positions.